qperfect-io/mimiqcircuits-python/docs/manual/remote_execution.rst

 MIMIQ supports sending quantum circuits to its remote services for execution, either as a **single circuit** or in **batch mode** (i.e., multiple circuits at once).
 In both cases, circuits are initialized in the zero state, and results are obtained by running the circuit and sampling.

-You can submit one or multiple circuits for execution using the :meth:`~mimiqcircuits.MimiqConnection.execute` method.
+You can submit one or multiple circuits for execution using the :meth:`~mimiqcircuits.MimiqConnection.submit` method.
 This unified interface simplifies quantum job management, whether you're running a single job or a batch of jobs.

 **Parameters**: